mattmoor/terraform-publisher-ko/examples/static/README.md

-# Build a simple `static` image
+# Build a simple "hello world" image

-This example builds a very simple `static` image with a small handful of packages needed to run statically linked binaries.
+This example builds a very simple "hello world" image.

 It can be deployed by running the following commands: